adafieno/gettingandcleaningdata/codebook.md

 ### Design
 The following describe the steps followed to creatre the script run_analysis.R to process and clean the data:

 1. Download and unpack the data source
-2. Acquire and build the training dataset from its different components: activities, subjects and variables
+2. Acquire and build the training dataset from its different components: activities, subjects and variables.
-3. Acquire and build the testing dataset from its different components: activities, subjects and variables
+3. Acquire and build the testing dataset from its different components: activities, subjects and variables.
 4. Join training and test data into a single data frame.
 5. Name all features measured/calculated using the feature names provided.
 6. Extract only features containing mean or standard deviation.